 Rolling coins for a bank using tubes video

-Some casinos will exchange coins for free.
-Try going straight to the cage with your container to see if they’ll give you chips in exchange for your change.
-If not, dump your spare change into one of their casino cups and then bring it to the cage.
-It’s a technicality, but some casinos won’t accept “outside” coin cups and require you to follow their process when it comes to playing in their establishment.
+Some casinos exchange coins for free.
+Try going to the cage with your container to see if they’ll give you chips in exchange for your change.
+If not, dump your spare change into one of the casino cups and then bring it to the cage.
+As a policy, some casinos won’t accept “outside” coin cups and require you to follow their process when it comes to playing in their establishment.

 How do Coinstar machines work?

-Coinstar exchange kiosks are simple to use.
-You monetize your change and make money fast.
-Here are the steps on how to use it:
+Coinstar exchange machines are simple to use, allowing you to monetize your change and make money fast.
+Here are simple steps for how to use a Coinstar machine:

-- Free of Debris: Make sure your coins are free of debris, not sticky, and dry
+- Check your change: make sure your coins are dry, free of debris, and not sticky.

-- Start-Process: Place your coins in the machine tray to start sorting
+- Add your coins: place your coins in the machine tray.

-- Count Your Money: Listen to the coin sorter and watch the screen tally up your money as it sorts
+- Wait for your money to be counted: listen to the coin sorter and watch the screen tally up your money.

-- Check Dispenser: Check the dispensing tray for any rejects.
+- Check dispenser: check the dispensing tray for any rejected coins.

-- Take Voucher: The machine will dispense a paper voucher for an eGift card, cash, or a tax-deductible donation receipt for your records.
+- Take your payment: the machine will dispense a paper voucher for an eGift card, cash, or a tax-deductible donation receipt for your records.

-- Get Your Cash: Take the voucher to a store cashier to claim your cash on the same day it was printed.
+- Collect your reward: take the voucher to a store cashier to claim it on the same day it was printed.

 Does Coinstar accept dollar coins?